holyjak/Testofill-chrome-extension/README.md

 5. Access http://localhost:1111/test.html#two - here we have two rulesets so invoking Testofill should show a popup with their names
 6. Similarly for http://localhost:1111/test-react.html

+### Permission check

+In Chrome, at `chrome://extensions/`, click [Pack extension], select `./src/extension` and the stored `extension.pem`.
+Then drag and drop the created .crx to that page to install it and see what permission warnings it would display.
+(The ext. will be unusable - use [Load unpacked] for that)

 ### Publication

+1. In Chrome, at `chrome://extensions/`, click [Pack extension], select `./src/extension` and the stored `extension.pem`.
-Run `grunt` then go to [Chrome Dev Dashboard](https://chrome.google.com/webstore/developer/edit/pkgdgajoinhkfldibdaledjikboognnl) for the plugin and upload the generated `./Testofill-dist.zip`.
+2. Go to [Chrome Dev Dashboard](https://chrome.google.com/webstore/developer/edit/pkgdgajoinhkfldibdaledjikboognnl) for the plugin and upload the generated `.crx`.